Quick Hires vs. Game-Changers: The High-Stakes Hiring Dilemma

 Q: What’s the difference between culture fit and culture add?

 Culture fit means someone aligns with your current environment.
-Culture add brings new perspectives that help your team grow.
-Strategic hiring looks for both.
+Culture add brings new perspectives that help your team grow without compromising your values.
+Strategic hiring looks for both — someone who belongs and someone who expands what's possible.

 Q: What if I urgently need to fill a role?